CursedElectric/CursedCord---Discord-theme/README.md

 To my knowlege this should work with most plugins as the border changes and colorings are applied at a root level.
 Of course this probably is not the case for every plugin out there.
 If my theme does break a plugin please let me know and I'll try my best to fix it.

 ## Known issues
 ### I was not aware the built in css editor for betterdiscord only allowed the user to change colors and not variables.
-I'm hoping to release a workaround soon, but for now going to your theme folder and opening this theme in a text editor of your choice will allow you to change said variables
+I'm hoping to release a workaround soon, but for now going to your theme folder and opening this theme in a text editor/IDE of your choice will allow you to change said variables
 I personally have been using this theme for the past 3 months with minor bugs here and there.
 If you find any bugs not listed here, please let me know on discord @cursedelectric, or by opening an issue on github
   - the typing indicator on dms (the three dots) is not fully hidden when a user is typing.
 I have not come up with a clever way to incorporate it into this theme yet
   - when using a custom font, bold and italsized fonts will show as normal text